 Chickadees are notoriously difficult to photograph.
 They are small birds that move very quickly.
 They don't tend to stay stationary for a very long time.
 I was lucky here to have captured the bird on this branch.

 I love the blue sky in this photo because it adds a very calming mood to the photo.
 I also like the bird's pose here.
 Overall, it's one of my favourite photos.

 I've been out shooting birds since the beginning of the year, and I have noticed a few things.
 Robins are very common in my area.
-I see them almost very time I've gone out.
+I see them almost every time I've gone out.
 Chickadees are also very common.
 They tend to be quick movers.
 I have also seen woodpeckers a few times.
 You can hear them pecking the trees.
 Birds that are less common are nuthatches and house finches.

 I hope you enjoyed viewing them as much as I enjoyed capturing them in photos.

 Thank you for your comment and positive feedback!
 I agree the birds are really amazing little creatures, so beautiful and free.
 It would definitely be a dull world without the birds.
 I love going out and capturing them on camera--so magical!

 Larry W Fish from Raleigh on April 20, 2018: